openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (5) The Wallet sends a Token Request to the Token Endpoint with the Authorization Code obtained in step (4).
 The Token Endpoint returns an Access Token in the Token Response upon successfully validating Authorization Code.
 This step happens in the back-channel communication (direct communication between two systems using HTTP requests and responses without using redirects through an intermediary such as a browser).
 This step is defined in (#token_endpoint).

-(6) The Wallet sends a Credential Request to the Credential Issuer's Credential Endpoint with the Access Token and (optionally) the proof of possession of the public key to which the issued (Verifiable) Credential shall be bound to.
+(6) The Wallet sends a Credential Request to the Credential Issuer's Credential Endpoint with the Access Token and (optionally) the proof of possession of the public key to which the issued Credential will be bound to.
 Upon successfully validating Access Token and proof, the Credential Issuer returns a Credential in the Credential Response.
 This step is defined in (#credential-endpoint).

 If the Credential Issuer requires more time to issue a Credential, the Credential Issuer may return a Transaction ID and a time interval to the Wallet in the Credential Response.
 After the specified time has passed, the Wallet may send a Deferred Credential Request with the Transaction ID to obtain a Credential, as defined in (#deferred-credential-issuance).

-If the Credential Issuer wants to issue multiple Credentials in one response, the Credential Issuer may support the Batch Credential Endpoint and the Wallet may send a Batch Credential Request to the Batch Credential Endpoint as defined in (#batch-credential-endpoint).
+If the Credential Issuer wants to issue multiple Credentials in one response, the Credential Issuer may support the Batch Credential Endpoint.
+In this case the Wallet may send a Batch Credential Request to the Batch Credential Endpoint, as defined in (#batch-credential-endpoint).

 Note: This flow is based on OAuth 2.0 and the Authorization Code Grant type, but this specification can be used with other OAuth 2.0 grant types as well.